canonical/netbox/docs/plugins/development/models.md

     ...
 ```

+### NetBoxModel Properties

+#### `docs_url`

+This attribute specifies the URL at which the documentation for this model can be reached.
+By default, it will return `/static/docs/models/<app_label>/<model_name>/`.
+Plugin models can override this to return a custom URL.
+For example, you might direct the user to your plugin's documentation hosted on [ReadTheDocs](https://readthedocs.org/).

 ### Enabling Features Individually

 If you prefer instead to enable only a subset of these features for a plugin model, NetBox provides a discrete "mix-in" class for each feature.
 You can subclass each of these individually when defining your model.
 (Your model will also need to inherit from Django's built-in `Model` class.)